-Andrew Vaughn also had oversight responsibility for Kuwait and Syria, and Walid Al Nader will thus become the new head of Shell Kuwait, reporting directly to Shell's head of upstream, Andy Brown.
+Andrew Vaughn also had oversight responsibility for Kuwait and Syria, and Walid AI Nader will thus become the new head of Shell Kuwait, reporting directly to Shell's head of upstream, Andy Brown.

 Baker Botts L.L.P., has announced that Stuart Jordan has joined the firm's London office as a partner in the Global Projects Group.
 "We are delighted that Stuart is joining us as we continue to grow our London office," said Andrew M. Baker, managing partner of Baker Botts.
 "Adding a lawyer of Stuart's caliber is a natural extension of our strength as a leading global energy firm," added Baker.
 Stuart Jordan's practice focuses on the oil, gas, power, transport, petrochemical, nuclear and construction industries.
-His work has also centred on professional appoint ments, technology licenses, Operations & Maintenance (O&M) and concession agreements.
+His work has also centred on professional appointments, technology licenses, Operations & Maintenance (O&M) and concession agreements.
 He has extensive experience in the Middle East, Russia and the UK.
 Mr. Jordan joins the firm from King Wood & Mallesons.
-He graduated from London's Guildhall University with a Bachelor of Law that many of you will be wary of taking Calendar 2016
+He graduated from London's Guildhall University with a Bachelor of Law in 1998.

+Calendar 2016